dcppc/centillion/quality/Readme.md

 ## Continual Process Improvement

-Utilizing the Github wiki to develop checklists for repeated processes.
+We will utilize the centillion wiki on Github to keep track of repeated processes and opportunities for improvement.
+Feedback and ideas for process improvement can also be submitted via Github issues.